reedes/vim-one/README.markdown

 * Launcher to invoke Vim in any of its various startup modes (gui, console, etc.)
-* From the terminal, conveniently load a file into a split or tab
+* From the command line, load a file into a split or tab
 * Manages single server instance by default, avoiding the inadvertent creation of multiple forked gui instances
 * Supports multiple servers through the `--servername {name}` option
-* Attempting to load a file that is already present in another server instance will conveniently bring the latter to the foreground
+* Attempting to load a file that is already present in another server instance will bring the latter to the foreground

 ## Requirements